gshipley/summitlab14/Chapters/22-creating-quickstart.md

 	$ git add .
 	$ git commit -am “Add installation instructions”

-Now we need to push these changes to the github repository we created:
+Now we need to push these changes to the Github repository we created:

 	$ git push -u github master

 ##**Verify your quick start works**

-Delete the *piwik* OpenShift Enterprise application and follow the instruction you created for your Piwik quick start to verify that everything works as expected.
+Delete the *piwik* OpenShift Enterprise application and follow the instructions you created for your Piwik quick start to verify that everything works as expected.

 **Note:**  If your application requires an existing populated database, the way to accomplish this is by using the .openshift/action_hooks/build script located in your application directory.
 Once you have your database created locally, do a *mysqldump* on the table and store the .sql file in the action_hooks directory.
 You can then modify an existing build file to import the schema on application deployment.
 For an example, take a look at the action_hooks directory of the Wordpress quick start.

-**Lab 20 Complete!**
+**Lab 22 Complete!**
 <!--BREAK-->